nicolagatta/Symonforlinux_logstash/README.md

-Sample Config Files I used in my config with
-  - Sysmon for Linux (generate log events in XML proprietary format)
-  - rsyslogd (store sysmon log events in a specific file)
-  - Filebeat (ships logs to Logstash)
-  - Logstash (parse the logs and transform them from XML to Elastic compatible format)
+# Sysmon for Linux, Filebeat and Logstash

+I wanted to try out sysmon for linux and send logs to an existing ELK stack I already use to store logs from windows, Linux servers, switches and vmware.

+After some digging I decided to create a separate pipeline dedicated to sysmon for Linux and filebeat from

+The schema is basically
+sysmon sends events to rsyslogd --> rsyslogd stores them in a dedicated file /var/log/sysmon.log --> Filebeat ships to Logstash via network (SSL)
+Logstash has the unfortunate task to parse the XML and compile fields to send to Elasticsearch.

+The difficult part was to setup the logstash filter.